DUI Cases in Pasco County

 Penalties for a Second Refusal to Submit to Testing

 The second refusal to submit to a lawfully requested test will result in an administrative suspension as well as criminal charges.

 For the administrative suspension, the driver’s license can be suspended by the DHMSV for 18 months.
-For this reason, it is particularly important to contest the administrative suspension by demanding the formal review hearing within ten (10) day.
+For this reason, it is particularly important to contest the administrative suspension by demanding a formal review hearing within ten (10) days.

-In addition to the DUI charge, the second refusal can result in an additional charge for a first degree misdemeanor charge, punishable by up to 1 year in jail and $1,000 fine.
+In addition to the DUI charge, the second refusal can result in an additional charge for a first-degree misdemeanor charge, punishable by up to 1 year in jail and a $1,000 fine.

 These standard operating procedures apply to all law enforcement deputies with the Pasco County Sheriff’s Office who perform DUI investigations, testing, arrests, and administrative license suspension duties.
 Those duties MUST be performed in accordance with these rules.

-After a traffic stop is conducted, law enforcement officers in Pasco County are trained to make certain observations while performing traffic stops.
+After a traffic stop, law enforcement officers in Pasco County are trained to make specific observations while performing traffic stops.
 Officers will observe whether the driver pulled over safely and immediately and whether he or she gave any explanation for the observed difficulty driving.
-The officer will request the driver’s license, insurance card and vehicle registration.
+The officer will request the driver’s license, insurance card, and vehicle registration.

 During the initial observation, the DUI enforcement officer is trained to look for the following clues of impairment: